Research shows ginger may play a role in maintaining a healthy heart

-What is key, is balance: high levels of HDL and low levels of LDL, and many studies show that ginger reduces blood cholesterol levels (probably by reducing inflammation and oxidative stress) and also by improving liver function.
-Ginger may also help lower blood pressure, another indicator of heart disease14.
+What is key is balance: high levels of HDL and low levels of LDL, and many studies show that ginger reduces blood cholesterol levels (probably by reducing inflammation and oxidative stress) and also by improving liver function.
+Ginger may also help lower blood pressure, another indicator of heart disease.

 To make a quick ginger detox tea, peel a piece of ginger and cut it into slices.
 Steep the ginger in boiling water for half an hour.
 You can also add a spoonful of honey and lemon for a little extra health kick.
-For more ginger inspiration, click here [insert link to recipes]
+For more ginger recipe inspiration, click here.

 It goes without saying, there are no quick fixes when it comes to improving your health and mitigating the risk of cardiovascular disease.
 We all know living a “conscious” lifestyle through a healthy diet and wise lifestyle choices is a good start.
 If you have any health concerns, we encourage you to speak with your doctor about diet and exercise and how ginger may be able to help you.